Demand Generation Playbook for B2B Technology Companies

 Theme: Test Ruthlessly, Scale Winners, Cut Losers

 Q3 is the discipline quarter.
-You now have six months of data across multiple channels.
-Most companies waste this data by continuing to spread budget evenly across all channels regardless of performance.
-The companies that build exceptional demand gen programmes use Q3 to make hard decisions.
+You have six months of data across multiple channels.
+Most companies waste this data by spreading budget evenly regardless of performance.
+Exceptional programmes use Q3 to make hard decisions.

 Play 9: Channel Performance Audit

-- Pipeline contribution — how much pipeline has each channel generated, measured in opportunities created and pipeline value?
+- Pipeline contribution — opportunities created and pipeline value.

-- Cost per opportunity — what is the fully loaded cost of generating one qualified opportunity from each channel, including content production, media spend, tools, and team time?
+- Cost per opportunity — fully loaded cost including content, media, tools, and team time.

-Rank every channel by pipeline contribution per pound invested.
-The top two or three channels get increased investment in Q3.
-The bottom two or three get paused or eliminated entirely.
-This is where discipline matters.
-Cutting a channel feels like losing potential pipeline.
-In reality, you are freeing budget to invest more in channels that are proven to work.
+Rank channels by pipeline contribution per pound.
+The top two or three get more investment in Q3; the bottom two or three get paused or eliminated.
+Cutting feels like losing pipeline — in reality, you are freeing budget for what works.

 Play 10: Content Optimisation

-Analyse content performance at the individual piece level.
-Which blog posts drive the most organic traffic?
-Which generate the most demo requests?
-Which have the highest time-on-page and lowest bounce rates?
-Which are shared most on social?
-You will likely find that 20 percent of your content drives 80 percent of the results.
+Analyse performance at the piece level.
+Which posts drive the most organic traffic, demo requests, time-on-page, and shares?
+You will likely find that 20 percent of your content drives 80 percent of results.

-Update and expand your top performers.
-Take your ten best-performing pieces and make them even better.
-Add more depth, update data, improve formatting, add original graphics, and build internal links to them from other content.
-A top-performing piece that gets a major update can see traffic increase by 50 to 100 percent.
+Update and expand top performers.
+Take your ten best pieces and make them better — add depth, update data, improve formatting, build internal links to them.
+A major update can lift traffic 50 to 100 percent.

 Consolidate underperformers.
-Thin content that is not ranking or driving engagement should be consolidated into comprehensive pieces or removed entirely.
-Fifty mediocre pages dilute your domain authority.
-Twenty exceptional pages concentrate it.
+Thin content that is not ranking should be consolidated or removed.
+Fifty mediocre pages dilute domain authority; twenty exceptional pages concentrate it.

 Play 11: Conversion Rate Optimisation

 Landing page testing.
 Run A/B tests on your highest-traffic landing pages.
-Test headlines, calls-to-action, form lengths, social proof placement, and page layouts.
+Test headlines, calls-to-action, form lengths, and layout.
 Run each test for at least two weeks before drawing conclusions.

 Demo request flow optimisation.
 Analyse every step between a prospect's first interaction and their demo request.
-Where do they drop off?
-Where do they hesitate?
-Simplify the path.
-Reduce form fields.
-Add social proof at friction points.
-Make the demo request feel like a natural next step, not a commitment.
+Simplify the path, reduce form fields, and add social proof at friction points.

 Lead qualification refinement.
 Review the leads that converted to opportunities versus those that did not.
-Refine your qualification criteria based on actual data.
-Adjust lead scoring models.
-Tighten the definition of what constitutes a marketing-qualified account.
+Refine your qualification criteria, adjust lead scoring models, and tighten the definition of what constitutes a marketing-qualified account.

 Nurture programme optimisation.
 Analyse email open rates, click rates, and progression rates for your nurture sequences.
-Rewrite underperforming emails.
-Test send times and frequencies.
 Segment nurture tracks by persona and buying stage rather than using one-size-fits-all sequences.

 Play 12: Scaling Paid Media

 With six months of conversion data, you can now scale paid media with confidence.
-This is not about simply increasing budgets.
-It is about structured scaling that maintains efficiency.
+This is not about simply increasing budgets — it is structured scaling that maintains efficiency.
+Practitioner write-ups across Search Engine Land consistently warn that doubling spend without expanding creative and audience inputs flattens efficiency within weeks, so the discipline below matters more than the spend itself.

 Launch lookalike and intent-based audiences.
 Use your existing customer list and high-value website visitors to build lookalike audiences on LinkedIn and programmatic platforms.
-Layer intent data from providers like Bombora or G2 to target accounts showing active research behaviour in your category.
+Layer intent data from providers like Bombora or G2 to target accounts showing active research behaviour.

 Test new ad formats.
-LinkedIn conversation ads, document ads, and video ads each reach different segments of your audience.
+LinkedIn conversation ads, document ads, and video ads each reach different audience segments.
 Test new formats with small budgets before scaling.
-Measure by pipeline contribution, not by click-through rates.
+Measure by pipeline contribution, not click-through rate.

 Implement frequency capping and creative rotation.
-As budgets increase, ad fatigue becomes a real risk.
-Cap impression frequency at three to five per week per user.
-Rotate creative assets every two to three weeks.
-Monitor engagement metrics for signs of audience fatigue.
+Cap impression frequency at three to five per week per user and rotate creative assets every two to three weeks.

 Q3 Budget Template